 It seems Google and Twitter became a bit closer.
-Google is now showing tweet feeds in its search results – you can see most recent tweets of your search results with various hashtags and accounts on Desktop as well as in mobile version.
+Google is now showing tweet feeds in its search results – you can see the most recent tweets of your search results with various hashtags and accounts on the Desktop as well as in the mobile version.

-So now when you’re searching on the Google app or any browser on your phone or tablet, you can find real-time content from Twitter right in your search results.
-Here is an example how it works.
-If you are searching about NASA, Google will not only show its website but recent tweets from its Twitter handle @NASA.
+So now, when you’re searching on the Google app or any browser on your phone or tablet, you can find real-time content from Twitter right in your search results.
+Here is an example of how it works.
+If you are searching about NASA, Google will not only show its website, but recent tweets from its Twitter handle @NASA.

-Former Twitter CEO Dick Costolo earlier hinted that Twitter would go on partnership with Google on future integration – and the update was not false at all.
-Though Twitter has integrated mobile website and apps since May but this is the first time the Twitter feeds are showing in desktop search results.
+Former Twitter CEO Dick Costolo earlier hinted that Twitter would go on a partnership with Google on future integration – and the update was not false at all.
+Though Twitter has integrated mobile websites and apps since May, this is the first time the Twitter feeds are showing in desktop search results.

-This new feature makes your search experience much easier than before- if you would like to find trending things happening in the web you can search by the hashtags and you’ll get all the trending tweets in Google search results.
+This new feature makes your search experience much easier than before- if you would like to find trending things happening on the web, you can search by the hashtags, and you’ll get all the trending tweets in Google search results.